 Auster J-1B Aiglet VH-ACY

-The Auster was designed in England by C.G.
-Taylor, who had originally worked in the United States with Piper Aircraft and had been responsible for the design of the Piper Club.
+The Auster was designed in Britain by C.G.
+Taylor, who had worked in the United States with the Piper Aircraft Company and had been responsible for the design of the popular Piper Club.

-The Auster came into it’s own during World War 2 when it was used extensively as an air-observation platform, and in the post-war years a bewildering variety of models were offered to the civilian market.
+The Auster came into it’s own during World War 2 when it was used as an Air Observation Post (AOP), Air Ambulance and personnel transport.
+In the post war years a massive number of Auster variants were offered on the civilian market.

-The Auster J-1 B Aiglet appeared in 1950 and around 30 of these aeroplanes were imported into Australia, usually in kit form for assembly by Kingsford Smith Aviation in N.S.W.
+This variant, the Auster J-1 B Aiglet appeared in 1950 and around 30 of these aircraft were imported into Australia, usually in kit form for assembly by Kingsford Smith Aviation in Sydney, New South Wales.